PGS works with boards to increase their effectiveness

 Our consultants have many year’s experience as Chairs, board members and trustees of a wide variety of organisations.
 We continue to hold senior board roles to ensure that our approach is based in practical reality, rather than just a theoretical approach.

-Until late 2015, Beryl was Chair of the NCT, the UK’s largest parenting charity and has been a trustee on many charity boards, including serving as Vice-Chair of Womankind Worldwide.
+Beryl was Chair of the NCT, the UK’s largest parenting charity and has been a trustee on many charity boards, including serving as Vice-Chair of Womankind Worldwide.
+She is currently a trustee of St Wilfrid’s Hospice, Eastbourne.

 David is a qualified solicitor specialising in advice to charities and social enterprises.
 He has a broad range of experience having worked as a solicitor in private practice, as a Legal Advisor for the Charity Commission and as Head of Governance & Legal at Samaritans.
 This combination has enabled David to develop a thorough appreciation of the challenges facing charities and the need for clear and cost-effective solutions to legal issues which arise.